qiweiii/oot_diffusion/README.md

 `pip install git+https://github.com/qiweiii/oot_diffusion.git`

-Examples for Colab.
+Examples for Colab (T4 GPU is enough).
 But can be used anywhere.

 If you don't set hg_root, a folder called ootd_models will be created in your working dir.